 There are two main types of fire: glass fronted or open front.
 And they pretty much do what it says on the tin.

-Open-fronted fires can have a more realistic appearance and are generally cheaper to buy up front.
+Open-fronted fires can have a more realistic appearance and are generally cheaper to buy upfront.
 But they tend to be less efficient than glass-fronted models, so they can have higher running costs over time.

-Your gas fire or stove is likely to be a focal point in your room, as well as a source of heat.
-So it’s important to choose a model that will suit the style of your home.
+Your gas fire or stove is likely to be a focal point in your room, as well as a source of heat, so it’s important to choose a model that will suit the style of your home.

 A modern ‘hole in the wall’ gas fire probably won’t strike the right note if you live in a period property full of original features and vintage furniture.
 And a traditional outset fire is likely to stick out like a sore thumb in a contemporary, minimalist home.

-Take a look at our gallery to see examples of some of the different styles on the market.
+Look at our gallery to see examples of some of the different styles on the market.